How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 So, I looked for a name that is unique, meaningful, catchy and something that would go well with the concept behind my blog.

-And after 1 month of thinking and searching, I finally found the perfect name for my blog; it is unique, meaningful and directly reflects what’s inside.
+And after 1 year (why it took so much time? sharing shortly) of thinking and searching, I finally found the perfect name for my blog; it is unique, meaningful and directly reflects what’s inside.

 Like I said – I have found the perfect name.